Contractor vs. Employee? Hiring and tax implications

 4 min read

-Employees and contractors have characteristics that set them apart from each other in the eyes of the IRS.
+There are many reasons why it may be better for you to hire a contract worker vs employee (or vice versa).
+But you should know that employees and contractors have characteristics that set them apart from each other in the eyes of the IRS.
 Read on to gain insight into the difference between employees and contractors and the tax implications of each.

 Worker classification determines if an employer must: